 About the Author

-R. N. Morris is the author of eleven novels.
+R. N. Morris is the author of thirteen novels.

 A Gentle Axe was published by Faber and Faber in 2007.
 Set in St Petersburg in the nineteenth century, it features Porfiry Petrovich, the investigating magistrate from Dostoevsky’s great novel, Crime and Punishment.
 The book was published in many countries, including Russia.
 He followed that up with A Vengeful Longing, which was shortlisted for the Duncan Lawrie Dagger Award (as the CWA Gold Dagger was briefly known).
 A Razor Wrapped in Silk came next, followed by The Cleansing Flames, which was nominated for the Ellis Peters Historical Novel Dagger.